I’m interested in Fulbright. Where should I begin?

 - Fulbright Grantee Directory – Search recipients of the Fulbright U.S. Student Program grant either from USC (use that Trojan Family Network!) or by field, country or grant year.
 Someone who has already carried out a project in your host country may have a great contact for an affiliate for your project.

 - You can also watch the Fulbright Study/Research Grant Recipient Video to learn how past recipients identified their affiliates.

 Questions #28 (abstract/summary of proposal), #29 (host country engagement) and #32 (career and/or education plans) in the online application seem redundant.
 Can I cut and paste content from my statements to include here?

 These short answer responses should not be copied word for word from your statements since doing so would be a missed opportunity to utilize space well and demonstrate your writing skills.
-Instead, these questions should summarize what you touched on in your statements and if space provides, you can include additional information about your ideas here.
+Instead, these questions should provide a summary of what you touched on in your statements and if space provides, you can include additional details about your ideas here.
+Do not present brand new ideas that are not mentioned anywhere else in your application in your abstracts.
 We recommend waiting until your essays are nearly finished before completing questions 29 and 32 so you will be in the best position possible to offer an overview of yourself as an applicant.
-Don’t stress too much about these questions – they won’t make or break your application.
+It is worth being thoughtful about how you answer these questions since it is one of the first pieces of writing the reviewers will see.
 It may help to understand that Fulbright committees read many applications and these questions provide a quick way to refer to you as an applicant and get an overview.

 What is the difference between the USC campus deadline and the Fulbright national deadline?